bmth-arg-wiki/bmth-arg-wiki.github.io/pages/for-sof/chapel.md

 >
 > Man 1: [Unintelligible], looks fresh.
 Scanning for pathogens, [unintelligible].
 >
-> [Cut to: a man in a Genxsis branded hasmat suit]
+> [Cut to: a man in a Genxsis branded hazmat suit]
 >
 > Man 2: 10-32-C-10-11 swat HQ.
 >